I-blueHand-I/JULIA/README.md

 ## JULIA

-JULIA is program developped on 2021.
+JULIA is a french program developped on 2021.
 JULIA translates any texts to a textile of your choice.
 First,your text will be convert binary and then refer to a textile.
 Then, this sequence of 0 and 1 will de refered to a punch card.